-Compare RV Rental and Campervan Hire in Edinburgh
+Compare RV Rentals and Campervan Hire in Edinburgh

 Edinburgh is the capital city of Scotland and one of the most desirable destinations in Europe for its physical beauty, colourful history, well-preserved architecture and legacy, and buzzing pub culture.
 It is only second in population size to Glasgow, but is Scotland’s most visited tourist destination.
-The ease with which to get in and out of Edinburgh from wherever in the British Isles also make it an excellent launching point to explore the rest of Scotland by motorhome rental in Edinburgh.
+The ease with which to get in and out of Edinburgh from wherever in the British Isles also make it an excellent launching point to explore the rest of Scotland by Edinburgh motorhome rental or campervan hire.

 Edinburgh Castle and the Old Town

 Edinburgh is the city most visited in Scotland by tourists, with Edinburgh Castle being the most popular attraction in Scotland.
 The city is renowned for good reason as it has an abundance of sights to see.
 There are plenty of RV campgrounds surrounding Edinburgh within a 30-minute driving radius, so you can leave your Edinburgh motorhome rental there and make quick jaunts to the city by day.